-Straight-line Depreciation in Real Estate
+Straight-Line Depreciation in Real Estate

 Real estate investment has some distinct advantages over investing in the stock market.
-There are some regular, common tax deductions available to investors, but there are also others, like depreciation, that you might not know about.
+There are some regular, common tax deductions available to investors, but there are also other benefits, like depreciation, that you might not know about.
 Straight-line depreciation is the depreciation of real property in equal amounts over a dedicated lifespan of the property that's allowed for tax purposes.

 Some rules are specific, such as for the depreciation of rental properties, and specifically single-family, rent-ready rental homes or condos.
 They don't apply to properties you intend to fix up and repair, then rent.

 If a certain property that cost $180,000 can be depreciated using a tax life of 27.5 years, you would divide $180,000 by 27.5 to yield a straight-line equal amount of $6,545 in depreciation each year.
 That's your annual depreciation deduction, and you didn't spend any extra dimes on costs to get it.
 It's yours simply for investing in the first place.

 This assumes that the property is rented out.
 The Internal Revenue Service sets a recovery period for residential rental property of 27.5 years based on the general depreciation system of the modified accelerated cost recovery system (MACRS).